2022/2023 CMS Board Members

 Matthew Johnson (Vice President & Foray Coordinator)

-Matthew Johnson first started foraging for mushrooms in the mid-’80s.
+Matthew Johnson first started foraging for mushrooms in the early’80s.
 In 1989 he was lucky enough to attend Freeman Rowe’s Biology of Mushrooms class at LCC.
-Since that time he has helped each year to put together the annual Mount Pisgah Mushroom show.
+Since then, he has helped each year to put together the annual Mount Pisgah Mushroom show.

-He first joined the CMS Board in 2002 but had to quickly resign because he got a job offer in the Republic of Palau, a small island nation in the Western Pacific.
-He re-joined the Board in 2005 when he returned.
-Over the years he has served in various officer position on the board.
+He first joined the CMS Board in 2001 but had to quickly resign because he got a job offer in the Republic of Palau, a small island nation in the Western Pacific.
+He re-joined the Board in 2004 when he returned.
+Over the years he has served in various officer position on the board, from Secretary, Newsletter Editor, Interim President, to now Vice President, and Foray Coordinator.
 He has led many a foray for CMS and also leads mushroom walks each year at the Yachats Mushroom Festival.

-Matthew is a banjo player, a SCUBA diver, a photographer, an amateur anthropologist, and a dad.
+Matthew is a banjo player, a SCUBA diver, an amateur anthropologist, and a dad.
 He is also an attorney, as is his wife Meredith, who is a former Board member and past President.
-Matthew & Meredith have a daughrte, who is an avid if reluctant mushroom picker, who won First Place in the Best of Show at the 2015 Mushroom festival with a potentially new species of Hypomyces.
+Matthew and Meredith have a teenager, an avid if reluctant mushroom picker, who won First Place in the Best of Show at the 2015 Mushroom festival with a potentially new species of Hypomyces.

 Erin Brown (Recording Secretary)